DOESITLOOKLIKEIKNOWWHATASCREENSHOTIS/AITicTacToe/README.md

 A easily customizable program that allows you to play against an AI player that learns from their mistakes, or have 2 AIs fight against each other.

 # Set up
-At least Python 3.13 or onwards.
+At least Python 3.13 or onwards and install numby

 # Programs